Napajedla

 Napajedla (/cs/; Napajedl) is a town in the Zlín Region of the Czech Republic.
 It has about 7,000 inhabitants.
+The town is situated on the Morava River.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Etymology

 The town's name is derived from the verb napojit, which means 'to water (horses)'.
 It refers to a ford, which was used by military caravans for stops and refreshments.
-The word napajedla literally means 'watering holes'.
+The word napajedla literally means 'watering holes' in Czech.